Beta You're reading the docs for Kubb v5, which is currently in beta. View the stable v4 docs

 printer

-Replaces the TypeScript node handler for a specific schema type (e.g. 'integer', 'date', 'string').
-Each handler is a function that builds a TypeScript AST node for that schema type.
+Replaces the TypeScript node handler for a specific schema type, such as 'integer', 'date', or 'string'.
+Each handler builds a TypeScript AST node for that type.

-Use this.transform to recurse into nested schema nodes and this.options to read printer options.
+Use this.transform to recurse into nested nodes, and this.options to read printer options.

 Type: { nodes?: PrinterTsNodes }